Cubes of symmetric designs: Abstract

 \section{Abstract}

 We study $n$-dimensional matrices with $\{0,1\}$-entries ($n$-cubes) such that all their $2$-dimensional slices are incidence matrices of symmetric designs.
-A known construction of these objects obtained from difference sets has been generalized in such a way that the resulting $n$-cubes may have inequivalent slices.
+A known construction of these objects obtained from difference sets is generalized so that the resulting $n$-cubes may have inequivalent slices.
 For suitable parameters, they can be transformed into $n$-dimensional Hadamard matrices with this property.
 In contrast, previously known constructions of $n$-dimensional designs all give examples with equivalent slices.